aritradevelops/hush/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+### 🎯 Hacktoberfest 2025

+This project is participating in Hacktoberfest 2025!
+We welcome contributions from developers of all skill levels.

+**Good First Issues**: Look for issues labeled with `good first issue`, `hacktoberfest`, or `help wanted`.

+**Contribution Types**:
+- 🐛 Bug fixes
+- ✨ New features
+- 📚 Documentation improvements
+- 🧪 Test coverage
+- 🎨 UI/UX enhancements
+- 🔒 Security improvements

 ### Development Workflow
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)